 2. An ability to apply both analysis and synthesis in the engineering design process, resulting in designs that meet desired needs.

 3. An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.

 4. An ability to communicate effectively with a range of audiences.

 5. An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 6. An ability to recognize the ongoing need for additional knowledge and locate, evaluate, integrate, and apply this knowledge appropriately.

 7. An ability to function effectively on teams that establish goals, plan tasks, meet deadlines, and analyze risk and uncertainty.

-8. An ability to create and sustain business opportunities.
+8. An ability to create and sustain business and mission opportunities.